Temecula Valley Rose Society

 Tony Cherniss is our go-to pest control guy.
 His company is Vineyard Valley Pest Control, and he does commercial, residential and agricultural pest control.
 He was kind enough to instruct me about what he can and can not do to help us at Rose Haven.
-He is very knowledgeable about the least dangerous and safest methods of controlling pests, is not a poison and leave kind of guy, and understands our position as a public garden.
-He is also interested in water-wise gardening.
+He is very knowledgeable about the least dangerous and safest methods of controlling pests.
+He is not a poison‑and‑leave kind of guy, and understands our position as a public garden.
+He is also interested in water‑wise gardening.

 - He suggested it would be very nice if we marked the places that have gophers to save him time and our finding the same place over and over again in that big garden.

-So, we will have 4 foot pieces of white plastic pipe available in the shed to push in new gopher holes to mark them for treatment.
+So, we will have 4‑foot pieces of white plastic pipe available in the tool shed to push in new gopher holes to mark them for treatment.
 If you think you see a working gopher hole go ahead and mark it.

 - If a gopher hole is open it is old and does not get treated.
 Active holes are carefully plugged by the gophers.
 You can usually look around the site and see other mounds and shoved up dirt in that area.